statamic/docs/content/collections/docs/views.md

 ## Using Blade

-If your view ends with `.blade.php` instead of `.antlers.html`, it will be rendered with Larvel's [Blade](https://laravel.com/docs/blade) engine.
+If your view ends with `.blade.php` instead of `.antlers.html`, it will be rendered with Laravel's [Blade](https://laravel.com/docs/blade) engine.
 All of the same data will be injected into the view, but you won't have access to Statamic's [tags](/tags).

 This is useful if...